aureamunoz/hello-world-fwless/README.md

 # hello-world-fwless
 Simple java rest API without framework.

-This branch aims to showcase how to use [Dekorate](https://github.com/dekorateio/dekorate) to deploy this microservice on a Kubernetes cluster.
+This branch aims to showcase how to use [Dekorate](https://github.com/dekorateio/dekorate) to generate the YAML resources and next deploy this microservice on a kubernetes cluster.

 ## Set up
 This project uses [kind](https://kind.sigs.k8s.io/) for running a Kubernetes cluster locally.
 You can install it following the instructions [here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
-Once installed, we need to set it up in order to use a local docker registry and install the ingress controller to make Ingress resources work.
-So follow the next steps:
+Once installed, we need to set it up in order to :

+- Use a local docker registry needed to provide the image of the microservice when the pod is created.
+- Install an Ingress controller managing the access from the host to the cluster of the exposed services.

 1. Create a `kind` cluster with a local registry using the following bash script
 ```